Moduli of spaces with prescribed homotopy groups: Classification of spherical presheaves

-\begin{rem} By \textbf{Remark \ref{rem:limits_colimits_in_spherical_presheaves}}, filtered colimits and geometric realizations are computed in spherical preshaves levelwise.
-Since $\pi^{*}$ is given by precomposition, it follows that, in addition to preserving limits, it also preserves filtered colimits and geometric realizations. \end{rem}

-Recall that a $\inftyc$-algebra is a discrete object of $P_{\Sigma}(\inftyc)$.
+Recall from \cref{defin:c_algebra} that a $\inftyc$-algebra is a discrete object of $\presheaves_{\Sigma}(\inftyc)$.
 One expects that when working with discrete objects, there shouldn't be much difference between $\inftyc$ and $h\inftyc$.
-That is indeed the case, let us make this explicit.
+That is indeed the case, which we now make explicit: